hedmankevin/ui-kshedman/finalUI/readme.md

 For the design, I would like to make the app feel more like a phone experience.
 While still being on a computer, it will feel comfortable and non-threatening to new users who have more experience with smaller portable devices.

+One thing I noticed during my initial test was that the user was trying to use my paper mock up as a touch screen.
+So I decided to do my tests with a keyboard and mouse as the software would be used on a computer not a touch screen.
+See screenshots.

 ---

 ## Tests / User Stories